snutesh/MediaPlayer/README.md

 To play the selected song just select the song name in list and click on play button.

-No pause button is added, so you can not pause a song, you can add it if you want.
+No pause button is added, so you can not pause a song.

 Seek slider, volume slider and duration of media is not added.

 Moreover search field does not work, no code is added to it.

 Also this is a netbeans project so if jar file doesn't work, copy all files to a folder and open it using netbeans, then buid and run it.

-If you find any correction or improvements please let me know it.